DreamEp/MySurvivorClone/README.md

 	movement()
 ```

-## 3. Ennemy AI
+## 3. enemy AI

-- Create a new scene (+ at top of godot interface), and add CharacterBody2D = our Ennemy
+- Create a new scene (+ at top of godot interface), and add CharacterBody2D = our enemy
-- Save the player to a new folder of the project called Ennemy
+- Save the player to a new folder of the project called enemy
 - Add a 2D Sprite to this node (Child node - it's a texture)
 In texture we drag our png
 In animation we set the Hframes by number of copy (2 in our case)
 - Motion mode to floating (grounded for supermario where we can fall else floating)
 - 3.1
-- Drag the ennemy.tscn to the world scene to add the ennemy on our world
+- Drag the enemy.tscn to the world scene to add the enemy on our world
-- On the 2D scene we can press alt and then moove the ennemy so it dont start on our player
+- On the 2D scene we can press alt and then moove the enemy so it dont start on our player
 - Create a collisionShape2D, at the right change the shape to capsuleshape

 ### 3.1.
 Movement :